AdityaCoppisetti/Kindle-hackclub/journal.md

 here is the list of components i have and their respective footprints. althought i do suggest that you do go over them once incase i have done something wrong.

+this is the PHASE ONE OF DEVELOPMENT.

+**PHASE ONE**
+here we will decide how it looks sketches front layout rear layout button placement screen bezels thickness materials colour

+and then phase 2 would be to CAD everthing.

 <img width="736" height="682" alt="image" src="https://github.com/user-attachments/assets/62ac1667-f3c0-494e-baea-40b48509bac2" />

 a total of 29 components.